 Adventure touring: 13%

 Let’s now dive into each brand in more detail to see exactly what they offer and the prices you can expect.

 You never know what could happen out on the road, so investing in a good pair of motorcycle pants is simply a smart move.
-More than half (53%) of survey respondents told us they feel safer when they’re wearing motorcycle pants, but only 49% always wear them!
+Almost half of survey respondents (44%) told us they feel safer when they’re wearing motorcycle pants and roughly the same amount always wear them when riding.

 When asked what was the main factor in choosing the brand they purchased, survey respondents told us:

 Ultimately, which brand you decide to go with will depend on your personal preferences and budget.
-The average spend on new motorcycle pants reported from our survey was $263, with most people owning their old pair for around five years.
-Only 17% of respondents wish they had spent more on a better pair of pants, meaning most seem to have found a pair that fit their needs, and their legs.
+Motorcycle pants can cost anywhere between $100 and $1,000 so researching your options could save you big bucks.
+Only 12% of respondents wished they had spent more on a better pair of pants, meaning most seem to have found a pair that fits their needs, and their legs.